brunoxie/Sports-Team-Activity-Analysis/README.md

 4. **Visualization**: The cleaned and processed data was exported into Tableau for visualization, presenting actionable insights on team activity, retention, and engagement patterns.

 ## SQL Script
-The SQL code used to clean and analyze the data, as well as the Tableau dashboard, are included [here](Code.sql) in the repository.
+The SQL code used to clean and summarize the data is included [here](Code.sql) in the repository.

 ## Tableau Dashboard
 The data was transformed into Tableau dashboards.
 The tableau file can be found [here](Dashboard.twb).
 The actual dashboards are [here](Dashboards).